bildungsroman/aws-vpc-eradicator/README.md

 ```bash
 stackery create -n vpc-eradicator -p github --github-org <your github username> --blueprint-git-url https://github.com/bildungsroman/aws-vpc-eradicator/
 ```
+_(Developer's note: creating stacks based on existing git repos is a pro feature.
+If you're on the free developer plan, you can clone this stack the old fashioned way and use [local deploy](https://docs.stackery.io/docs/workflow/deploying-serverless-stacks/#local-checkout) to deploy it to your AWS account.)_

 2. Once your stack is created, deploy it to your AWS account: